 Customer

-Figure’s long-term target customers are large enterprises across every industry in need of large-scale labor, except military or defense applications, and retail consumers in need of at-home care.
-As of May 2022, Figure aimed to have an initial impact on industries where labor shortages are most severe such as manufacturing, warehouse, logistics, and retail.
+Figure’s long-term target customers are large enterprises across every industry (except military or defense applications) in need of large-scale labor, and retail consumers in need of at-home care.
+Figure aims to have an initial impact on industries where labor shortages are most severe, such as manufacturing, warehousing, logistics, and retail.

 Source: Figure